 Advanced surveying technologies, including 3D laser scanning and high definition photogrammetry captured by drones, are transforming Scan-to-BIM processes and the way construction projects worldwide are designed and delivered.

-The ability to digitally capture a physical space or site, from the ground and from the air, using the data to create an intelligent 3D model, is often referred to as Scan-to-BIM.
+The ability to digitally capture a physical space or site, from the ground and from the air, using scan data to create an intelligent 3D model, is often referred to as Scan-to-BIM.

-The process provides a vital starting point for design teams who use BIM to iterate their designs and subsequently manage, coordinate and share all project information.
+The Scan-to-BIM process provides a vital starting point for design teams who use 3D BIM models to iterate their designs and subsequently manage, coordinate and share all project information.

 Scan-to-BIM is being reshaped by technology

 Scan-to-BIM is typically applied on projects where an existing building needs to be captured, such as a refurbishment, a conservation project, or an extension to an existing building.
 However, it has also proved useful on new build projects, used to create a record of the existing context and adjacent buildings and structures, or when a building needs to be captured before demolition.

-Surveying firms are often able to deploy a combination of three principle technologies to capture the 3D data.
+Surveying firms are often able to deploy a combination of three principal technologies to capture the 3D data.
 Terrestrial tripod-based laser scanners are able to record interior spaces and exterior facades, or hard to reach mechanical and electrical installations or plumbing, concealed in walls or behind ceiling tiles.

-On projects with a large floor areas, or where speed is of the essence, surveyors are increasingly turning to the NavVis M6 Indoor Mobile Mapping System (IMMS).
-It captures both detailed point cloud data, also referred to as Point Cloud Scan-to-BIM.
+On projects with large floor areas, or where scanning process speed is of essence, surveyors are increasingly turning to the NavVis M6 Indoor Mobile Mapping System (IMMS).
+It captures detailed point cloud data, also referred to as Point Cloud Scan-to-BIM.
 As a reality capture, it also provides image data to create fully-immersive indoor visualizations with navigation.

 I recently spoke to Mark Hanna, founder and CEO of US surveying firm PrecisionPoint, a trusted partner of NavVis.
 Marc was enthusiastic about the firm’s use of the NavVis M6 on large architectural projects.
 His surveyors are able to capture 100,000 to 150,000 square feet in a day using a single trolley, compared to about 25,000 square feet a day using a regular tripod scanner.